How To Get Cigarette Smell Out Of Clothes Efficiently

 Unscented Heavy-Duty Laundry Detergent

-The laundry detergent will help to remove any residue that may left baking soda and vinegar.
+The laundry detergent will help to remove any residue that may left by baking soda and vinegar.
 It is important to use a heavy-duty detergent because regular detergents may not be strong enough to extract the smoke smells.

 Water